2022–2026 video game industry layoffs: Embracer Group

 Widespread layoffs at Embracer have been attributed to CEO Lars Wingefors' aggressive M&A strategy.

-Embracer Group pursued an aggressive merger and aquisition (M&A) strategy in the early 2020s, purchasing a large number of video game companies.
+Embracer Group pursued an aggressive merger and acquisition (M&A) strategy in the early 2020s, purchasing a large number of video game companies.
 Among the largest of these was a $1.3 billion acquisition of Gearbox Software.

 In 2023, a planned $2 billion deal with Saudi Public Investment Fund fell apart.
 PC Gamer has referred to Embracer's structure at this time as an "unsustainable house of cards", which abruptly collapsed under financial pressures.
 Their sudden cash shortage after rapid over-expansion led to a "strategic pivot", and resulted in a very large wave of layoffs, game cancellations, and studio closures.
 These took place between August 2023 and March 2024.
 The company reportedly reduced its headcount from 15,701 to 7,873; a reduction of approximately 8,000 workers or over half of their 2024 total.
 The 8,000 workers lost from Embracer were about a fifth of the total lost over the layoff period globally.
 The group closed or divested 44 internal and external studios, and decreased the number of game projects by 80.

 The company later announced that it will be separated into three standalone companies by 2026.
 The company proposed moving Wingefors into an executive chair position in June 2025, in a move backed by its largest shareholder Lars Wingefors AB- a distinct investment company.
+Embracer Group would then announce that Wingefors would resign from its position and would be replaced by Phil Rogers, formerly of Eidos Interactive and Square Enix, effective in August 2025.
+Rogers also serves as the CEO of both Plaion and Crystal Dynamics - Eidos at the time of the transition, and previously held the position as deputy CEO.

-Wingefors has acknowledged that mistakes were made during the rapid acquisition period, stating that “as a leader and an owner, sometimes you need to take the blame and you need to be humble about if you’ve made mistakes and if you could have done something differently.”
+Wingefors acknowledged that mistakes were made during the rapid acquisition period, stating that "as a leader and an owner, sometimes you need to take the blame and you need to be humble about if you've made mistakes and if you could have done something differently."
 In August 2025, Embracer was referred to as a "layoff and divestment mogul" by Game Developer in a nod to the company's track record.
 The group were reported to be exploring further "targeted cost initiatives" at the time.